microsoft/garnet/website/docs/benchmarking/results-resp-bench.md

 For the experiment depicted in Figure 1., we used large batches of GET operations (4096 requests per batch) and small payloads (8-byte keys and values) to minimize network overhead.
 As we increase the number of client sesssions, we observe that **Garnet** exhibits better scalability than Redis or KeyDB.
-Dragonfly exhibits similar scaling scharacteristics though only up to 16 threads.
+Dragonfly exhibits similar scaling characteristics though only up to 16 threads.
 Note also, that DragonFly is a pure in-memory system.
 Overall, **Garnet**'s throughput relative to the other systems is consistently higher even when the database size (i.e., the number of distinct keys pre-loaded) is larger (at 256 million keys) than the size of the processor cache.

 <details>